Spycsh/hesse/README.md

 - [x] User-configurable Implementation of different storage paradigms
 - [x] Performance benchmarking for different storage paradigms
+- [x] Measurement of time for queries of three algorithms
+- [ ] add Logger and set logger level to eliminate effect of print statements on time measurement
+- [ ] Measurement of time for ingestion of edges
+- [ ] Break storage TreeMap buckets into different ValueSpecs and see the performances
-- [ ] A unified User Defined Function interface
+- [ ] Exploration on remote and local Statefun
-- [ ] Hot Plugging Support
+- [ ] Support of Single-Source-Shortest-Path algorithm and PageRank (optional)
-- [ ] Query Concurrency investigation
+- [ ] Query Concurrency investigation on different concurrent applications
+- [ ] LRU cache of query and vertex state
 - [ ] Performance benchmarking comparing with other temporal graph engines

 ## Features